- 60,000 bonus points

 - $95 annual fee

-The Verdict: The Bank of America® Premium Rewards® credit card is one of the best rewards cards for people with excellent credit who like to travel and dine out (Bank of America is one of our partners).
-In fact, it ranked 9th overall in WalletHub’s 2019 Credit Card Rewards Report for the net value that the average person can expect to earn in two years: $1,534.
+The Verdict: The Bank of America® Premium Rewards® credit card is one of the best rewards cards for people with excellent credit who like to travel and dine out.
+In fact, it ranked 6th overall in WalletHub’s 2023 Credit Card Rewards Report for the net value that the average person can expect to earn in two years: $1,756.

-The premium rewards start with an initial bonus of 50,000 points after you spend at least $3,000 within 90 days of opening your account.
-That’s worth $500.
+The premium rewards start with an initial bonus of 60,000 points after you spend at least $4,000 within 90 days of opening your account.
+That’s worth $600.
 And the perks keep coming, with 2 points per $1 spent on travel and dining, plus 1.5 points per $1 on everything else.
-The average points card gives you just 1.16 per $1.
+The average points card gives you just 1.22 points per $1.

 There’s more to this deal, too, including up to $200 in air travel credits, banking bonuses, flexible redemption and no foreign transaction fee.
 But this package of perks isn’t free.
 The Bank of America® Premium Rewards® credit card charges a $95 annual fee.
 Still, that’s worth paying if you’re a big-spender who plans to make this your everyday credit card.

 Keep reading below to learn more about whether you should apply for the Bank of America Premium Rewards card.

 - $600 initial bonus: If you’re going to spend $4,000 in 90 days anyway, why not get paid $600 to do it?
 That’s what the Bank of America Premium Rewards card gives you, in the form of 60,000 bonus points.
 The average rewards card with points or miles gives you just 31,421 points/miles.